Bethe Vectors in Quantum Integrable Models with Classical Symmetries: Generic -invariant model

 The vectors $\rvec$, when they exist, are called {\it vacuum vectors}.
 The functions $\lambda_i(u)$ are functional parameters of a generic integrable model.
 They are free for $\mathfrak{gl}_n$-invariant integrable models, while for $\mathfrak{o}_N$ and $\mathfrak{sp}_{2n}$-invariant models they satisfy certain algebraic relations which follow from the symmetry relation \r{sbcd1}.
 Note also that these symmetry relations are a generalization of the relation for the classical orthogonal and symplectic matrices.

-The physical states $\BB(\bt)$ in a generic $\ggo$-invariant integrable models depend on sets of Bethe parameters $\bt^s$ labeled by the simple roots $\rt_s$ of the algebra $\ggo$.
-The physical states are defined by a certain polynomials of noncommutative entries $T_{i,j}(u)$ for $i\leq j$ acting on the vacuum vector $\rvec$.
+The Bethe vectors $\BB(\bt)$ in a generic $\ggo$-invariant integrable models depend on sets of Bethe parameters $\bt^s$ of the cardinality $m_s\geq 0$ labeled by the simple roots $\rt_s$ of the algebra $\ggo$.
+The Bethe vectos are defined by a certain polynomials of noncommutative entries $T_{i,j}(u)$ for $i < j$ acting on the vacuum vector $\rvec$.
 Thus, they belong to the space